MeganMai/MeganMai.github.io/index.md

-## Welcome Megan Mai - Data Analytics Porfolio Pages
+## Welcome Megan Mai - Data Analytics Portfolio Pages

 You can use the [editor on GitHub](https://github.com/MeganMai/MeganMai.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.